 by Jorge Madrid

-Jorge Madrid is a research associate on the Energy Team at the Center for American Progress.
+Jorge Madrid is a research associate for the Energy Policy Team at the Center for American Progress.